-Kris Dunman, Program Manager, MA, PMP
+Kris Dunman, Program Director, MA, PMP

-“As an anthropologist, I was trained to work closely with members of a community to turn ideas into actions that have real-world benefits,” Kris says.
-“I bring these skills to my work in the education data community.”
+“As an anthropologist, I was trained to work closely with members of a community to turn ideas into actions that have real-world benefits, and I’m able to use these skills to help QIP meet the needs of our clients and stakeholders.”

 In her free time, Kris enjoys kayaking and paddleboarding on the Susquehanna River.